How To Set Up Apache and PHP from Homebrew on macOS

 2. Development URLs

 Before we get started on Apache and PHP configuration, let’s touch on the topic of development URLs briefly.
-I think a nice setup for local development is to use a specific TLD like
+I think a nice setup for local development is to use a specific top-level domain like

 .test, accessing my various projects through URLs like